 This course is extremely popular and those applying now cannot be guaranteed a place on this course.
 You are still encouraged to apply and we will do our best to secure you a place on this course but this cannot be guaranteed.
 Once you submit your application you will receive an email inviting you in to enrol and we can discuss course availability with you.
 Thank you.

 You are aged 19+ and want to build and develop your skills and interests in new areas, to prepare for further study.
 You will need to be able to commit to working in College 3 days a week.

-You’ll be studying right in the heart of the city’s Creative Quarter in the historical Lace Market, where you'll hone your talents and develop interest in new areas which will stretch you as an artist.
+You’ll be studying right in the heart of the city’s Creative Quarter in the historical Lace Market, where you'll build both your artistic and digital creative skills develop interest in new areas which will stretch you as an artist.